Sic Bo Frequently Asked Questions

 Are there any good strategies?

 Although you’ll be able to find a plethora of Sic Bo strategies online and in books, most of them are focussed on bet combinations and will carry varying rates or risk.
 We could run through some of them here to give you a bit more information; however, referring to them as strategies would really be a misnomer.
-You can refer to the Wizard of Odds page on Sic Bo for a complete mathematical analysis.

 You can’t implement any true strategy in Sic Bo to change the odds or improve your chances of winning.
 Each betting option simply has an associated probability and a specific house edge.
 You can certainly just bet on the small or big bet to increase your chances of having a winning session as each of these bets carry a 48.6% probability of winning.
 So if you keep your timeline short enough and walk away when you are up, you could be a winner.
 However, this isn’t really a strategy; it’s just playing the odds and being smart about it.